leofavre/canivete/docs/index.md

 	.then(domElement => console.log(domElement.src));

 // => "https://www.w3.org/Icons/w3c_home"
-// shown as soon as the image is loaded, even if it has loaded before the promise creation.
+// shown when the image is loaded or as soon as eventAsPromise is called, if the image has already been loaded.
 ```

 <a name="waitInPromise"></a>